dash-project/dash-bench/sort-bench/README.md

 ### Methodology

 We measure two variants.
-The first variant has a fixed size of tasks which are either 28 or 56 (with hyperthreading) and scales the problem size of array starting from 56 MB up to approx. 15 GB.
+The first variant has a fixed size of tasks which are either 28 or 56 (with hyperthreading) and scales the problem size starting from 56 MB up to approx. 15 GB.
+The data to be sorted are 32-bit signed integers which are initially generated based on a uniform distribution.

 The second variant has a fixed size (approx. 2 GB) and scales the number of cores on a single node.
 The purpuse of this study is to measure performance